Do Not Call Resources

 • It requires that your e-mail give recipients an opt-out method.
 You must provide a return e-mail address or another Internet-based response mechanism that allows a recipient to ask you not to send future e-mail messages to that e-mail address, and you must honor the requests.
 You may create a “menu” of choices to allow a recipient to opt out of certain types of messages, but you must include the option to end any commercial messages from the sender.

 • It requires that commercial e-mail be identified as an advertisement and include the sender’s valid physical postal address.
-Your message must contain clear and conspicuous notice that the message is an advertisement or solicitation and that the recipient can opt out of receiving more commercial e-mail from you.
+Your message must contain clear and conspicuous notice that the message is an advertisement or solicitation and that the recipient can opt out of receiving more commercial emails from you.
 It also must include your valid physical postal address.

 • NAR Field Guide to Reducing Spam Email

 • FCC Rules regarding “mobile service commercial messages” regulate commercial messages sent to “mobile service” providers such as cellular phones, PDAs, etc. A summary of Rules published by FCC in August 2004.
-This item is on the NAR website and requires a password for access.
+This item is on the NAR website and requires a password to access it.
 As of March 9, 2005, senders of commercial e-mails classified as “mobile service commercial messages” (“MSCM”) must comply with additional regulations.
 An MSCM is defined as a “commercial electronic mail message that is transmitted directly to a wireless device that is utilized by a subscriber of commercial mobile service… in connection with that service.”
 In short, any commercial e-mail message sent to a wireless device is classified ads an MSCM.
 Senders must check their e-mail lists against a list of domains maintained by the FCC at least every 30 days.
-A commercial e-mail may only be sent to a recipient at one of these domains if the sender has obtained the”express prior permission” of the recipient.
+A commercial e-mail may only be sent to a recipient at one of these domains if the sender has obtained the “express prior permission” of the recipient.

 Do Not Fax